g2384/Life-In-The-UK/Facts.md

 The public can listen to debates in the Palace of Westminster from **public galleries** in both the **House of Commons** and the **House of Lords**.

-Proceedings in Parliament are broadcast on television and published in official reports called **Hansard**.

 Vaccinations and medical treatment for animals are available from veterinary surgeons (vets).

 People in the UK are living longer than ever before.
 This is due to improved living standards and better health care.
 There are now a record number of people aged 85 and over.
 This has an impact on the cost of **pensions** and **health care**.

-Some words in modern English – for example, ‘park’ and ‘beauty’ – are based on Norman French words.

-Donated blood is used by hospitals to help people with a wide range of **injuries** and **illnesses**.

 The Life in the UK test is usually taken is English, although special arrangements can be made if you wish to take it in **Welsh** or **Scottish Gaelic**.